WebCivics/PermissiveCommonsOntologiesDocs/ExistingEcosystems/Semantic Web/Ontologies.md

 The greatest of all examples; is that in-effect, a persons life may be described as an ontology.

-Some resources have been provided to help people better [[Understanding Ontologies]]  from a social perspective.
-Therein, the way [[Semantic Web]]  technologies work, is not simply about software agents; but moreover, about the relationships between software agents, and humanity.
+Some resources have been provided to help people better [[UnderstandingOntologies]]  from a social perspective.
+Therein, the way [[SemanticWeb]]  technologies work, is not simply about software agents; but moreover, about the relationships between software agents, and humanity.
 There are several qualities of ontological design that are important for technologists to consider when designing human-centric AI systems:  [OpenAI](https://chat.openai.com/) offers the following considerations...

 1. Inclusivity: The ontology should be inclusive and representative of diverse perspectives and experiences.
 This can help to ensure that the AI system is fair and unbiased, and that it is able to effectively serve the needs of a diverse user base.